A quick Arduino Plotter Fix

 The rest of this post is based on above using the current file structure.

-Our goal is to make the plotter 500 points wide not 50.
 We are going to track down the serial plotter software inside Arduino IDE and mode the file so that 500 points are displayed.

 Test COde